No. 195981 ‘A’ Battery 190th Brigade Royal Field Artillery

 It is recorded in the annals of Cloughey Presbyterian Church that William Rice, who was a member of the congregation and the husband of Margaret Rice (nee McNamara), was killed in action in 1917.

-At the beginning of April 1911, William Rice (aged 23 and born in County Antrim) was working as a postman and he lived at 37 Market Square, Portaferry where he boarded with Robert and Minnie Lemon.
+At the beginning of April 1911, William Rice (aged 23) was working as a postman in Portaferry.
+He was living at 37 Market Square, Portaferry where he boarded with Robert and Minnie Lemon.
 Robert Lemon worked as a master carpenter.

-William and Margaret Rice (nee McNamara) had at least two children:
+William and Margaret Rice (nee McNamara) had two children:

-William John (born 13 December 1913 in Cloughey; after leaving school he became a seaman and was drowned at sea)
+William John (born 13 December 1913 in Cloughey; after leaving school he worked as a seaman and was drowned at sea on 13 November 1964)

 In the Soldiers Died in the Great War 1914 – 1919 database it is recorded that Gunner William Rice (No. 195981) enlisted in Manchester.

 Gunner William Rice (No. 195981) died of wounds on 29 September 1917 and was buried in Larch Wood (Railway Cutting) Cemetery, Belgium.
 There is an inscription on his CWGC headstone:

 In the Army Register of Soldiers’ Effects, it is recorded that it was Gunner William Rice’s widow Maggie who received the outstanding payments that were due to him.

 Margaret (Maggie) Rice (nee McNamara) died on 27 May 1971.